cunybpl/nycet_pnp/src/content/guides/components/constant-speed-compressor-and-motor.md

 ---
-title: Constant-speed, Constant-volume Compressor and Motor
+title: Constant-speed Compressor and Motor
 type: component
-excerpt:
+excerpt: This equipment is typically used in a chiller system to increase the temperature and pressure of refrigerant.
 thumbnail_image: "/images/components/thumbnail-images/2024_0606_liquid to liquid hx component_thumbnail.jpg"
 associated_systems:
   - Air-cooled Chiller